 \section{Conclusion}

 Scalable sequence models achieve parallelism by imposing order symmetry, which limits their ability to \emph{exactly} solve many sequence problems.
-We make this performance gap tangible and measurable by Lie theory and connect the depth of sequence models to algebraic extension theory.
+We make this performance gap measurable by Lie-algebraic control theory, and connect the depth of sequence models to algebraic extension theory.
 Our theory shows that, even when exact simulation is not possible, the order-sensitive approximation error vanishes exponentially with depth.
-Experiments on symbolic word problems and 3D rotation state tracking task supports our theory, while also exposing practical challenges such as the instability during training of deep models.
+Experiments on symbolic word problems and 3D rotation state-tracking task supports our theory, while also exposing practical challenges such as the instability during training of deep models.
 Together, we provide an algebraic perspective for understanding depth-dependent error-expressivity in parallelizable sequence models.